geogardenclub/geogardenclub.github.io/docs/home/related-work.md

 | SF | [SmartFin](https://smartfin.org/) | ? | Free |

 Our goal is for GGC to complement existing approaches to Citizen Science.
 We would like to work with these organizations to determine the best wa for GGC to collect data to augment current data sets and make them more valuable to researchers.

-## How does GGC fit in?

-Analysis of the technology landscape reveals that there are basically two clusters of features: "Novice" features that are associated with the garden planning tools, and "professional" features that are associated with the urban agriculture tools.

-The market niche for GGC is between these two areas:

-* "Beyond Novice".
-GGC gardeners have generally solved the "layout problem", and are interested in more sophisticated record keeping than is available in current garden planning tools.

-* "Non-professional".
-GGC gardeners do not require people management technology.
-In addition, in a professional setting, local data sharing could be undesirable to farmers as it might reveal competitive secrets.
-GGC gardeners are in a non-competitive environment where data sharing within the community has little downside.